sbonoc/poc/spring-boot-cache-redis/README.md

 * Reduce network activity
 * Reduce response time
-* See how to configure the different caches
+* See how to configure the different cache implementation for Spring Cache

 ## What's inside?